How to set up the ideal 360° (Performance) Review?

-We recommend to allow for a minimum of 2 peers and a maximum of 7 peers.
+We recommend allowing for a minimum of 2 peers and a maximum of 7 peers.

-Include general and team-specific skills into the questionnaire.
-Ideally, all reviewer groups (i.e. the reviewee, manager, peers and direct reports) rate each skill.
+Include general and team-specific skills in the questionnaire.
+Ideally, all reviewer groups (i.e. the reviewee, manager, peers, and direct reports) rate each skill.
 Skill-related questions should be best answered with a required score and an optional comment.
-However, you can also set the score to “optional” - in this case a N/A option is available in addition to the scale points which comes in handy if some reviewers aren’t able to provide feedback for a skill.
+However, you can also set the score to 'optional' - in this case, a N/A option is available in addition to the scale points which comes in handy if some reviewers aren’t able to provide feedback for a skill.

 If you want to include a performance rating, also include active, managed, individual goals into the questionnaire.

 - What should I / he / she start doing?

 - What should I / he / she stop doing?

 - What should I / he / she continue doing?

 - What is the most important development goal that I / he / she should be working on?

 - What support do you need to move forward on your development goals? // What support could you offer to him / her to further develop in his / her role?